yovisto/dwerft/service/README.md

 Checkout the latest version from Github and run with
  `mvn jetty:run` or `mvn jetty:run -Djetty.port=8080`

+The configuration is done under `src/main/resources/Service*`.
+The triple store enpoint and the Tailr URI, user and repository is defined in `ServiceConfig.properties`, where the access keys are defined in `ServiceKeys.properties` (Keys are not provided).

 ### API
 After that the API is reachable under [localhost:8080/api](localhost:8080/api).
 A full documentation is given via swagger json and yaml.
 These can be found under [localhost:8080/api/swagger.json](localhost:8080/api/swagger.json) and [localhost:8080/api/swagger.yaml](localhost:8080/api/swagger.yaml).

+The API consists of one action at the moment.

+* `/upload` - Is a PUT request accepting `application/octet-stream`
+    + `?key=` - Is required for uploading the provided byte stream to tailr
+    + `&graph=` - Is optional for storing the model under a different graph in the triple store
+    + `&level=` - Is optional and decides the update strategy for uploading the model to the triple store.
+        * `0` - Level 0 indicates that the uploaded rdf model is a negative set.
+Thus means all triples from the model are removed from the triple store.
+        * `1` - Level 1 let SPARQL handle the merging and the provided model will be uploaded as is.
+            This means all triples are uploaded as new to the triple store and the store decides what to do.
+        * `2` (default) - Level 2 indicates a full merge.
+Since tailr responses the new and deleted triples, we do two update request. the first removes all old triples from the triple store and the second adds all new triples.
+    + `&lang` - is optional and specifies the rdf format (see [Apache Jena](https://jena.apache.org/documentation/io/rdf-input.html) for more Information).
+Default is `ttl`.
+*   Possible Responses are:
+    + 200 - Ok, indicating that the upload and storage request succeds
+    + 204 - No Content, indicating that there is no uploaded content
+    + 206 - Not Acceptable, indicating that the provided file is not valid rdf

 ### Remarks
+Here are some remarks and examples.

+An example for a Java client can be found under `src/test/de/werft/MyResourceTest.java`.